fluent/fluentd-docs-gitbook/guides/free-alternative-to-splunk-by-fluentd.md

 ```

-## Set Up rsyslogd
+## Set Up `rsyslogd`

-In our final step, we'll forward the logs from your rsyslogd to Fluentd.
+The final step is to forward the logs from your `rsyslogd` to `fluentd`.
+Please
-Please add the following line to your `/etc/rsyslog.conf`, and restart
+add the following line to `/etc/rsyslog.conf`, and restart `rsyslog`.
+This
-rsyslog.
-This will forward your local syslog to Fluentd, and Fluentd in
+will forward the local syslogs to Fluentd, and Fluentd in turn will forward the
-turn will forward the logs to Elasticsearch.
+logs to Elasticsearch.

 ```
 *.* @127.0.0.1:42185
 ```

-Please restart the rsyslog service once the modification is complete.
+Please restart the `rsyslog` service once the modification is complete:

 ```
 # init